-The 2021-22 Federal Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) statutory, regulatory, and administrative goals and objectives in Washington, D.C.
-The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 117th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
+The 2023-24 Federal Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) statutory, regulatory, and administrative goals and objectives in Washington, D.C.
+The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the 118th Congress, and the later sections present guiding policy statements for the other major issues that may arise.
 Positions on individual items not directly addressed in this document will be brought to the OCTA Board of Directors for formal action.

-Key Policy Issues in the 117th Congress
+Key Policy Issues in the 118th Congress

-A number of significant transportation issues will be discussed in the 117th Congress.
+A number of significant transportation issues will be discussed in the 118th Congress.
 OCTA will focus its advocacy efforts on the following principles:

-- a) Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements and services in order to meet the mobility needs of Orange County; - b) Encourage policies and guidance that restore and increase public transit ridership; - c) Enact and implement long-term surface transportation reauthorization legislation that provides sustainable funding levels for transportation programs in order to meet our county's critical infrastructure needs; - d) Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serves all the residents of Orange County; - e) Seek responsible revenue solutions to fund future transportation projects without adversely affecting an agency's ability to provide services;
+- a) Support transportation funding investments and policy flexibilities that allow OCTA to provide essential, multimodal mobility improvements, and services in order to meet the mobility needs of Orange County; - b) Request annual appropriations at least consistent with authorized funding levels and advanced appropriations provided in the Infrastructure Investment and Jobs Act (IIJA) are maintained in order to meet our county's critical infrastructure needs; - c) Encourage policies and guidance that incentivize public transit ridership; - d) Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serves all the residents of Orange County; - e) Seek responsible revenue solutions to fund future transportation projects without adversely affecting an agency's ability to provide services;